Skip to navigation Skip to content

 The challenge

-With road transportation responsible for 25% of Canada's greenhouse gas (GHG) emissions, the electrification of school transportation has the potential to make a significant contribution to improving Canada's climate record.
-It could also improve air quality and reduce noise pollution for youth using the school transportation system.
+With road transport responsible for 25% of the country's greenhouse gas (GHG) emissions, the electrification of school transport has the potential to make a significant contribution to improving Canada's record on climate change but could also reduce air and noise pollution for the 2.2 million children who use school buses.

 Our work

-Accelerating adoption of electric school buses in Canada
+Accelerating the decarbonization of school transportation in Canada

 Visit the website